MarcoBlaesing/zeroDepLab/02-m365-dev-tenant.md

    ![m365-dev](images/02/m365-dev17.png "Join M365 Dev")

 1. Check your recovery settings and click on **Done**

+> Note: Make a note of the credentials created above as:
+>
+> 1. Microsoft.Account.Username
+> 2. Microsoft.Account.Password

 Congrats!
 Your account has now been created, and you completed your Microsoft profile.
 However, you will have to wait up to an hour for your additional profile data to propagate to the developer site so that you can join the developer program.
 Take a coffee before you jump to the next section to join the Microsoft developer program.